Gositi/discord-fs/README.md

 ## TODO, plans and ideas
 ### TODO
-- Tidy up the code, improve documentation/comments
-- Prepare project for going public
+- [WIP] Prepare project for going public
 - Rethink FAT to enable implementation of some of the ideas/plans

 ### Plans